 Insurance is not just an Amazon requirement — it is essential protection.
 A single product liability claim can exceed your LLC's assets.
 Insurance covers legal defense costs and settlements.
 Budget $500-1,500/year and get it before Amazon requires it.

 The cheapest LLC formation services charge $0 and make money on aggressive upsells — unnecessary add-ons like Operating Agreement templates ($99), EIN filing ($79), and compliance alerts ($199/year).
 Compare the total cost, not the formation fee.
-USLLCGlobal's $349 package includes formation, EIN, registered agent, and Operating Agreement — no upsells.
+USLLCGlobal's new-registration package is all-in from $549 — formation, EIN, registered agent, and Operating Agreement, no upsells — and ready-made companies arrive complete.

 Compare this to the potential cost of a single product liability lawsuit without LLC protection: $50,000 to $500,000+.
 The LLC is not an expense — it is insurance for your personal net worth.